A look at the February 1995 issue of British C64 magazine, Commodore Format.

 - This issue had no subscriber’s newsletter.

 So a recap, then.
 How did we get here?
 Commodore Format was launched in the late summer of 1990.
 Even then, a new magazine for the C64 raised eyebrows.
-But Future Publishing proved the doubters wrong, selling 60,000 copies of the 100 page thick mag every month for over two years.
-And that had been the original plan for CF: to ride the wave of Commodore’s last big push with the C64 for about 24 issues, make some money on the advertising by being better than the once mighty ZZAP!, and then get out.
+Yet Future Publishing proved the doubters wrong, selling 60,000 copies of the 100 page thick mag every month for over two years.
+That had been the original plan for CF: to ride the wave of Commodore’s last big push with the C64 for about 24 issues, make some money on the advertising by being better than the once mighty ZZAP!, and then get out.

 Glastonbury had a website for the first time that summer.
-Text and photographs were uploaded live from the site, fuelled by a solar powered generator.
+Text and photographs were uploaded live from the site, fueled by a solar powered generator.
 Oasis, Radiohead and the Prodigy were as triumphant as expected on stage, but it was the last minute headliners Pulp – parachuted in to replace the dissolving Stone Roses – who stole the festival.
 Their songs about British life and its youth were a world away from anything that had come before.
 The C64 had arrived in a Britain full of strikes, racial divide and unchallenged Tory rule.
-Now, a more compassionate message of hope and a new, liberal generation of adults was coming of age, one which was embracing the internet, cheap air travel, left-wing politics and a wave of new technology.
+Now, a more compassionate message of hope and a new, liberal generation of adults was coming of age, one which was embracing the internet, cheap air travel, moderate politics and a wave of new technology.
 In short, if the C64 looked old hat in 1990 then then mere presence of a magazine for it was borderline comical now.

 IT’S NOT HOW BIG YOUR MAG IS…

 Over the last two issues of the new downsized CF new editor Karen Levell had essentially hat-tipped this, with numerous references to the machine’s “retirement” and even a look at emulating the computer on a more modern PC.
 This month’s CF really sees Karen hit her stride, with a much more effective use of the limited space.
-Most of the features occupy a single page, and a cleaner approach to the design – rather than just using the nuts and bolts intended for a much bigger magazine – make CF at least an attractive and varied offering, if not a huge one.
+Most of the features occupy a single page, and a cleaner approach to the design (rather than using the nuts and bolts intended for a much bigger magazine) make CF at least an attractive and varied offering, if not a huge one.
 This month’s main feature – Sshh!
 Listen – is all about making quality sound effects for your games, a specific subject that hadn’t been covered in the previous 4-and-a-bit years.
 Jon Wells notes that the C64 was one of the best computers out there for in-built sound, and shows you how to POKE the SID chip into life.
 StormLord, IK+ and Turbo Outrun are all used as examples to keep things interesting – but unfortunately the article suffers from one of the worst production errors in Commdore Format history, with the choice of white text on a largely light blue background making it almost impossible to read.
 D’oh!

 No such problems elsewhere, with the two pages you see above looking very smart.
 The first is Jon Wells’ ninth update on the making of beat ’em up Tenth Dan, featuring a couple of very nice explanatory boxouts and a diagram to split up the information.
 Directly opposite, drawing app GeoPaint is given the same clear treatment with a couple of lovely screenshots and a very clear design.
 It’s this era of CF at its best and actually has shades of Future’s more serious mags of the time like ST Format.